emicklei/gmig/README.md

 Creates a new migration for you to describe a change to the current state of infrastructure.

     gmig new "add storage view role to cloudbuild account"

+Using a combination of the options `--do`, `--undo` and `--view`, you can set the commands directly for the new migration.

 ### status [path] [--migrations folder]